ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

   * If you use ``ref:`` to link to an anchor that is not associated with a title, you must add a title to the ref for the link to work correctly.
-  * You can link to non-module plugins with ``ref:`` using the rST anchor, but plugin and module anchors are never associated with a title, so you must supply a title when you link to them.
-For example ``ref: namespace.collection.plugin_name lookup plugin  <ansible_collections.namespace.collection.plugin_name_lookup>``.

 :notes: